 In 2004, JPMorgan Chase created Advanced Message Queuing Protocol (AMQP), which was designed to be an open standard for messaging software.
 AMQP allowed companies to dynamically connect info from any publisher in real time to any subscribed consumer over a software bus.
 Today, messaging is popular in the financial services industry because they often build applications that consume high volumes of data that must be quickly routed to different applications.
 It’s also used at startups.

 Around 2004, AMQP was created, but there weren’t any open source message brokers available.
 RabbitMQ was developed around the same time the first public draft of the AMQP specification was released.
 Source: RabbitMQ in Action.

 How AMQP works at a high level

 You know the client/server relationship?
 Well, forget about that!
 Let’s learn about the consumer/producer relationship.
-Keep in mind, RabbitMQ is like a delivery service.
-A middle man, if you will.

 Let’s talk about the components of AMQP:

 Producers create messages, labels them for routing, and publishes/sends them to a broker server (Rabbit MQ).
 This is like a person writing a letter, labeling it with an address, and putting it in the mailbox.

 Consumers attach to a broker server (Rabbit MQ) and subscribe to a queue (more on that later).
 Apps can be both consumers and producers.